Hibiscus × rosa-sinensis: Taxonomy

-Hibiscus rosa-sinensis was first described in 1753 by Carl Linnaeus in Species Plantarum.
+Hibiscus × rosa-sinensis was first described as a species in 1753 by Carl Linnaeus in Species Plantarum.
+His description was based on specimens with double bright red flowers in cultivation in the Indian subcontinent and Indonesia.
 The specific epithet rosa-sinensis literally means "rose of China", although the plant is not closely related to true roses, nor is it from China.
 The genus Hibiscus is in the tribe Hibisceae and the subfamily Malvoideae of the family Malvaceae.